-Kendall Jenner Goes Braless, Shows Off Long Stems In Skintight Leopard Print Dress
+Kendall Jenner Goes Braless, Shows Off Long Stems In Skintight Leopard-Print Dress

 — ludovic choupo (@ludovicchoupo) April 17, 2019

 As The Inquisitr reported earlier today, Jenner said that she used to compare herself to her older, “sexy” sisters, and felt like she didn’t fit in at times.
-Kim, Kourtney, Khloe, and Kylie are all known for their more curvy figures whereas Kendall is a little more on the petite side.
+Kim, Kourtney, Khloe, and Kylie are all known for their more curvy figures whereas Kendall is a little more on the slim side.

 “My sisters are a lot curvier than me,” Jenner said in an interview with the Telegraph.

 “They have boobs and I don’t have boobs.
 Growing up being this little twiggy girl, I saw my sisters and always thought ‘oh no am I supposed to be more sexy like them?’
 I almost felt like I didn’t fit in for a part of my life.”

-Now, Jenner has a different mindset on things and she embraces the fact that she is different than all of her sisters, both physically and personality-wise, she says.
+Now, Jenner has a different mindset on things and she embraces the fact that she is different from all of her sisters, both physically and personality-wise, she says.

 “I like that I have a different vibe to everyone.
 I like to do different things.
 And that’s OK.”